 Where an employee enjoys the use of a company vehicle or is allocated a company vehicle, the value of the benefit is determined according to the engine capacity of the vehicle.
 The deemed motor vehicle benefits are as follows

-The deemed benefits for 2024 are as shown in table below in USD or equivalent amounts in Zimbabwe dollars at the prevailing exchange rate on the day of payment, for ZWL income.
+The deemed benefits for 2024 are as shown in table below in USD or equivalent amounts in ZiG at the prevailing exchange rate on the day of payment, for ZiG income.

 Engine Capacity